Hawthorne Heights: Musical style and influences

 Even after the death of one of the guitarists, Hawthorne Heights' sound continued to evolve.
 With the release of Fragile Future, the band used elements of power pop.
 Hawthorne Heights' fourth album, Skeletons, stylistically reverts to "music similar to their first two albums", yet is noticeably softer.
 The album "refuses to stomp over old ground" by incorporating "electro" and "pop punk" elements into a few of the tracks.
 The album "broke new ground by adding a unique electronica sound."
 In addition, various other musical styles are incorporated into Skeletons.
 The acclaimed blues rock track, "Gravestones," opens with "uncharacteristic western acoustics, and then delves into a more fascinating chorus, leaving the wild wild west sound and replacing it with pianos and ethereal presence."
 After forming their record label, Hawthorne Heights planned to release a trilogy of EPs.
 The first of the trilogy, Hate, lyrically is about feeling hate, anger, and solitude.
 According to Woodruff, Hate features more "aggressive songs" that are "a lot heavier than anything we've ever done."
 The EP has been compared to other screamo albums including releases by Senses Fail.
 Screamed vocals and breakdowns are prominent features throughout the album, reflecting the musical style of the band's first two albums.
 One review claimed that "this aggressive side, dormant for the past few years, has finally boiled over all at once."

 Hawthorne Heights' influences include Sunny Day Real Estate, Metallica, The Get Up Kids, Taking Back Sunday, the Beatles, Green Day, Foo Fighters, Blink-182, Death Cab for Cutie, Tool, Jimmy Eat World, and Iron Maiden.

-Legacy
+Reception and cultural impact

-Hawthorne Heights are regarded as "one of the biggest breakout successes of the new millennial emo-punk explosion."
-In 2013, OC Weekly ranked Hawthorne Heights first on its list of the "Top 10 Worst Emo Bands Of All Time".
-They wrote: "Who could forget the most memorable line of this bands career: 'Cut my wrists and black my eyes' this is the epitome of what's wrong with emo.
-Self harm for the sake of being sad, but flaunting it in a way that boasts about a serious issue.
-What were they thinking?
-Recently the band has been back to playing Warped Tour and never extending passed the success they've reached in 2004."
+Hawthorne Heights are regarded as "one of the biggest breakout successes of the new millennial emo-punk explosion".
+OC Weekly was less positive regarding the band's impact, referring to the band's lyric "cut my wrists and black my eyes" as "the epitome of what's wrong with emo."
+They continued: "Self harm for the sake of being sad, but flaunting it in a way that boasts about a serious issue.
+What were they thinking?"
+When asked by Northern Star in 2010 if he felt responsible for "forming what some may call the 'emo' scene", JT Woodruff said: "I don't think we really take credit for anything other than writing our own music and performing it live.
+Genre classifications come and go with the times, so pretty soon it will be as if it was never there.
+Rock music on the other hand, will be around forever.
+Certain people like to listen to loud and aggressive music, and that makes me happy."